lbocken/resume/README.md

 2014, How Wikipedia can help you to read a scientific article?
 Predictions for the Semantic Web according to Fuzzy Probabilistic Epistemic Models.
 In *Cognitive Computing Conference and in Web Science and the Mind, Summer School in Cognitive sciences at UQAM*.

 2014, Morphological and syntactic grammars of scientific titles for cognitive computing applications.
-In \textit{International NooJ Conference 2014}.
+In *International NooJ Conference 2014*.

 2014, Recommendations and reading assistance with Wikipedia Concept Table: deductive inference and cognitive complexity metrics.
-In \textit{82e Congrès de l'ACFAS, Colloque 627 - Environnements numériques d’apprentissage, tuteurs intelligents et jeux sérieux}.
+In *82e Congrès de l'ACFAS, Colloque 627 - Environnements numériques d’apprentissage, tuteurs intelligents et jeux sérieux*.

 2014, Augmented reading with Wikipedia Concept Table: computing, linguistic, and cognitive models.
-In \textit{82e Congrès de l'ACFAS, Colloque 635 - Langues Naturelles, Informatique et Sciences Cognitives}.
+In *82e Congrès de l'ACFAS, Colloque 635 - Langues Naturelles, Informatique et Sciences Cognitives*.

 2014, A unified model to compute quality of titles.
-In \textit{Scientific Day of the Centre of Research for Brain Language and Music}.
+In *Scientific Day of the Centre of Research for Brain Language and Music*.

 ### Research works
 2010, Uses and perspectives of concept maps and modeling in FLE for higher education learners, Thesis at the Free University of Brussels - Faculties of Philosophy and Letters.